MBA Evening Program Expands to Tysons

 Georgetown University’s McDonough School of Business announced today that it plans to offer its highly regarded MBA Evening Program in Tysons, Va., beginning in the fall of 2014, making the Georgetown MBA accessible to a new population of working professionals in the Greater Washington region.

 Students will attend classes at Convene, a New York-based conference center network that will soon be opening its first Washington Metropolitan location this year at 1800 Tysons Boulevard.
-Georgetown University has been certified by the State Council of Higher Education for Virginia to operate in Virginia.

 “As business continues to grow in Virginia and Maryland, employers are seeking a highly skilled workforce,” said David A. Thomas, dean of Georgetown’s McDonough School of Business.
 “By expanding our geographic reach, we extend access to our MBA curriculum, which prepares principled, globally minded leaders to serve business and society.”